 VOCATIONAL CURRICULUM: This course of study will enable students during their junior and/or senior year to attend a Vocational School for a one or two year program in a particular career field.
 Students attend the Southeastern Career Center in the morning and return to East Central High School for lunch and three afternoon classes.
-Admittance in the Vocational Program requires students to complete an application and be accepted into a program.
+Admittance in the Vocational Program requires students to complete an application and be accepted into a program during the registration window.